 Stain control and whitening are key benefits of modern dentifrices.
 These are accomplished via ingredients that target specific types of tooth stain.
-Stains can be classified as extrinsic (surface stains) or intrinsic (below the enamel surface), and their management is based primarily on that classification (Table 3).
+Stains can be classified as extrinsic (surface stains) or intrinsic (below the enamel surface), and their management is based primarily on that classification.
 Dentifrices primarily work against extrinsic stains.
-Bleaching products that contain hydrogen peroxide (i.e., whitening strips) or carbamide peroxide (i.e., dental office bleaching trays) and allow longer contact time with the dentition address intrinsic stains as well as extrinsic stains.48,71
+Bleaching products that contain hydrogen peroxide (i.e., whitening strips) or carbamide peroxide (i.e., dental office bleaching trays) and allow longer contact time with the dentition address intrinsic stains as well as extrinsic stains.61,117

-Extrinsic stain.
 Despite being extremely hard, the tooth’s surface can be stained.
-Extrinsic (surface) stains can generally be relatively easily removed on a daily basis by proper tooth brushing with a dentifrice.
-If extrinsic stains are not frequently removed, they can firmly attach to the tooth surface, and may require a professional cleaning (prophylaxis) for their removal.
-Surface stains can be removed daily through either physical or chemical action, as described below.48,71
+Extrinsic (surface) stains can generally be relatively easily removed daily by proper tooth brushing with a dentifrice.
+If extrinsic stains are not frequently removed, they can firmly attach to the tooth surface, and may require a professional removal.
+Surface stains can be removed daily through either physical or chemical action, as described below.61,118

 Physical action.
 Most dentifrices contain mild abrasives that help clean precipitated stain particles from the tooth surface, controlling surface stains with home care.
-While dentifrice abrasives are desirable to keep stains off teeth, they are designed to not wear down the tooth enamel over time with repeated brushing.72
+While dentifrice abrasives are desirable to keep stains off teeth, they are also designed to not wear down the tooth enamel over time with repeated brushing.117